Asylum in the United States: Detention in the United States

 Once asylum seekers enter the United States they have exactly one year to apply for asylum.
 During that year asylum seekers are responsible for providing their own legal assistance and representation.
 Until their cases are approved, and sometimes even after approval and receipt of green cards, asylum seekers are at a constant risk of detention.
 The ICE has statutory authority to detain any person suspected of violating immigration laws.
 As of December 2018, 47,486 people were detained for various reasons.
 Of those 29,753 had no criminal conviction.
 Detention centers are government-funded facilities modeled after U.S. prisons.

 Unaccompanied Refugee Minors Program

 An Unaccompanied Refugee Minor (URM) is any person who has not attained 18 years of age who entered the United States unaccompanied by and not destined to: (a) a parent, (b) a close non-parental adult relative who is willing and able to care for said minor, or (c) an adult with a clear and court-verifiable claim to custody of the minor; and who has no parent(s) in the United States.
-These minors are eligible for entry into the URM program.
-Trafficking victims who have been certified by the U.S. Department of Health and Human Services, DHS, and/or the United States Department of State are also eligible for benefits and services under this program to the same extent as refugees.
+Initially, only unaccompanied refugee children were included under this program, but it was later expanded to include unaccompanied asylees, special immigrant juveniles, Cuban and Haitian entrants, U- and T-status recipients, and Afghan and Ukrainian parolees.